-Project Status Expected or Recent Near Term Milestone Piclidenoson ACRobat Phase III study in rheumatoid arthritis COMFORT Phase III study in psoriasis Being investigated for treatment of coronavirus Interim analysis expected to be released in the fourth quarter of 2020 Enrolling patients to the study Compassionate use application submitted to the Institutional Review Board at Rabin Medical Center Namodenoson Phase III in HCC Phase II study in NASH Preparing to commence trial Top-line results expected in April 2020 Cannabinoid-Based Pharmaceuticals Co-developing with Univo formulations of cannabis components for the treatment of diseases in which there is an overexpression of A3AR -
+Project Status Expected or Recent Near Term Milestone Piclidenoson ACRobat Phase III study in rheumatoid arthritis Phase III study was stopped COMFORT Phase III study in psoriasis Phase III study Being investigated for treatment of COVID-19 Phase II study in the treatment of moderate COVID-19 Namodenoson Phase III in HCC Preparing to commence Phase III trial Phase II study in NASH Preparing to commence Phase IIb trial Cannabinoid-Based Pharmaceuticals Developing formulations of cannabis components for the treatment of diseases in which there is an overexpression of A3AR

 We record certain costs for each development project on a "direct cost" basis, as they are recorded to the project for which such costs are incurred.
 Such costs include, but are not limited to, CRO expenses, drug production for pre-clinical and clinical studies and other pre-clinical and clinical expenses.
 However, certain other costs, including but not limited to, salary expenses (including salaries for research and development personnel), facilities, depreciation, share-based compensation and other overhead costs are recorded on an "indirect cost" basis, i.e., they are shared among all of our projects and are not recorded to the project for which such costs are incurred.
-We do not allocate direct salaries to projects due to the fact that our projects.
+We do not allocate direct salaries to projects due to the fact that our project managers are generally involved in several projects at different stages of development, and the related salary expense is not significant to the overall cost of the applicable projects.
 In addition, indirect labor costs relating to our support of the research and development process, such as manufacturing, controls, pre-clinical analysis, laboratory testing and initial drug sample production, as well as rent and other administrative overhead costs, are shared by many different projects and have never been considered by management to be of significance in its decision-making process with respect to any specific project.
 Accordingly, such costs have not been specifically allocated to individual projects.

-Set forth below is a summary of the gross direct costs allocated to our main projects on an individual basis, as well as the gross direct costs allocated to our less significant projects on an aggregate basis, for the years ended December 31, 2017, 2018 and 2019; and on an aggregate basis since project inception:
+Set forth below is a summary of the gross direct costs allocated to our main projects on an individual basis, as well as the gross direct costs allocated to our less significant projects on an aggregate basis, for the years ended December 31, 2018, 2019 and 2020; and on an aggregate basis since project inception:

-(USD in thousands) Year Ended December 31,
+(USD in thousands) Year Ended December 31, Total Costs Since Project

-2017 2018 2019 Inception
+2018 2019 2020 Inception

-Piclidenoson 1,894 2,987 7,348 33,710
+Piclidenoson 2,987 7,348 6,046 39,756

-Namodenoson 1,827 1,103 2,217 10,775
+Namodenoson 1,103 2,217 1,261 12,036

-CF602 15 276 20 1,703
+CF602 276 20 - 1,703

-Other projects 201 1,930
+Other projects 201 2,199 4,129

-Total gross direct project costs (1) 3,736 4,366 9,585 48,118
+Total gross direct project costs (1) 4,366 9,585 9,506 57,624